MohitBhimrajka/doctor-data-scraping/README.md

 - 🔍 Search doctors by city and specialization
 - 📱 Access core information: name, rating, reviews, and accurate locations
 - 🚀 High throughput data collection through optimized Gemini API usage
+- 🎨 Modern and responsive UI with animations and Supervity branding
 - 📊 Clean and intuitive user interface
-- 📥 Export results to CSV or JSON
+- 📤 Export results to Excel with professional formatting
 - 🔄 Asynchronous processing for better performance
+- ✨ Smart validation for rare specialists and location detection

 ## Technology Stack

 ### Frontend
-- Streamlit
+- Streamlit with custom CSS and animations
+- Streamlit-Lottie for engaging animations
 - Python 3.8+
 - Pandas
+- XlsxWriter for Excel export
-- httpx
+- httpx for async API calls

 ### Backend
 - FastAPI